AkashGaonkar758/AkashGaonkar/README.md

 # Akash Gaonkar

 **`Digital Explorer (Programmer/Trader/Investor/Writer)`**
 #### Hello there!
 I'm Akash, a high school student with a knack for coding and a passion for programming trading and investment strategies to navigate through the financial markets.
 I am currently diving deep into algorithmic trading and quantitative finance.
 I enjoy analyzing market data to identify patterns and trends to build tools and models to optimize portfolio performance.
-Futhermore, I also write articles on technology, finance, fitness and mental fortitude.
+Furthermore, I also write articles on technology, finance, fitness, and mental fortitude.
 ---
 ## 🛠️ Languages and Tools
 <img align="left" alt="Java" width="40px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg"/>